project-hadron/discovery-transition-ds/docs/source/reports/intent.rst

 Through observations one identifies a number of selection engineering that needs to be done with the provided dataset.
-We are therefore looking to: - automaticially clean the header to remove spaces and hidden characters in the header names.
-In addition note that ‘home.dest’ is seperated with a dot and best practice is to replace that with an underscore. - reinstate nulls that have been obfuscated with ‘question marks’ in order for us to clarify data quality and make better feature engineering decisions. - identity selected data columns of no interest and remove them. - apply logic that identifies potential catagoricals and appropriately ‘type’ them. - insure the appropriate’typing’ of indentifed numeric features. - turn our target boulian into a 0 and 1 integer type for better feature engineering, observability and decision making.
+We are therefore looking to: - automatically clean the header to remove spaces and hidden characters in the header names.
+In addition note that ‘home.dest’ is seperated with a dot and best practice is to replace that with an underscore. - reinstate nulls that have been obfuscated with ‘question marks’ in order for us to clarify data quality and make better feature engineering decisions. - identity selected data columns of no interest and remove them. - apply logic that identifies potential categoricals and appropriately ‘type’ them. - insure the appropriate’typing’ of identified numeric features. - turn our target boolean into a 0 and 1 integer type for better feature engineering, observability and decision making.